cyberflamingo/exobrain/aeb4fea2.md

 In [[f6590254]], variable scope is defined by a _block_ (see [[f1956036]]).
 A block is usually delimited by curly brace `{}` or `do/end` pair.

-However this not always the case:
+However this is not always the case:

 **Code delimited by `{}` or `do/end` is considered a block if the delimiters follows a method invocation.**